 SmartStart Flexibility to install at your own pace Direct Install Turnkey installation Pay for Performance Whole building upgrades Who should use it?
 Buildings installing individual measures or small group of measures.
 Small to mid-size facilities that can bundle multiple measures together.
 Average peak demand should be below 200 kW.
 Not suitable for significant building shell issues.
 Mid to large size facilities looking to implement as many measures as possible at one time.
 Peak demand should be over 200 kW.
-How does it work? does it work?
+How does it work?
 Use in-house staff or your preferred contractor.
+Pre-approved contractors pass savings along to you via reduced material and labor costs.
 Whole-building approach to energy upgrades designed to reduce energy use by at least 15%.
 The more you save, the higher the incentives.
 What are the Incentives?
 Up to 25% of installation cost, calculated based on level of energy savings per square foot.
 How do I participate?
 Submit an application for the specific equipment to be installed.
 Contact a participating contractor in your region.
 Contact a pre-qualified Partner to develop your Energy Reduction Plan and set your energy savings targets.